Vulcan Materials (VMC)

 Vulcan Materials Trailing 12-Month Operating Margin (GAAP)

-In Q1, Vulcan Materials generated an operating profit margin of 13.9%, up 2.7 percentage points year on year.
-The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+This quarter, Vulcan Materials generated an operating margin profit margin of 23.7%, up 6.9 percentage points year on year.
+The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 8. Earnings Per Share